canturkmen/CS412-Project/README.md

 Mehmet Barış Bozkurt: I did preprocessing to preprocess the text data.
 Using the Word2Vec model, I created word vectors for "prompts" and "questions" and calculated the similarities between these vectors.
 Using these similarity scores, I tried to match the most appropriate question for each prompt.
 To search for specific keywords in text data, I added new words to the keywords2search list and this significantly increased the R2 score.
 I tried to optimize the max_depth and min_samples_split parameters.
 Also, I performed sentiment analysis which surprisingly increased R2 test score to %99.5.
 But then we decided to remove the sentiment analysis and trained another model without sentiment analysis features and we used that model as our main model.

+Yiğit Kaan Tonkaz: I made a research on hyperparameter tuning to use the GridSearch technique to be able to optimize model parameters, collaborated with team members about the enhancement of model accuracy.